MrSprinkleToes/BuiltIn-Manager/README.md

 An easy to use tool to manage BuiltIn plugins.
 ## Questions
 ### How do I use this tool?
 Using this tool is easy!
-To get started,
+To get started, go to the [releases](https://github.com/MrSprinkleToes/BuiltIn-Manager/releases) page and download the `builtinmanager.exe` file from the latest release.
+From there,
 1. Open the tool.
 2. When prompted, select your Roblox installation.
 By default, the file selection window should open in Appdata > Local.
 From there, find the folder named `Roblox` and press it once.
 Click on select folder on the bottom right.
 3. If done correctly, you should see a list of model files appear.
 This means it is working!